benjithaimmortal/3monji/_posts/2020-05-16-jam-that-sucker.md

 : A website that downloads everything to your browser and processes things from there [browser-based] : A website that can connect to everything without querying a hosting server many times [pre-rendered]

 You've probably heard of this before.
-These days it's called the JAMstack, or **J**avaScript, **A**PIs and **M**arkup, which is an easier way of thinking about its key components.
+These days it's called the Jamstack, or **J**avaScript, **A**PIs and **M**arkup, which is an easier way of thinking about its key components.
 But we should start from the beginning of JAM.
 Or is it the end?

 #### M[arkup]